Gottlieb Daimler: First Daimler-Maybach automobile built (1889)

-Daimler Motors and the Phönix engine (1890 to 1900)
+Daimler Motors, the Phönix engine, and the first motorcar sold (1890 to 1900)

 With demand for engines growing, for uses in everything from motorboats to railcars, Maybach and Daimler expanded.
+In 1890 Daimler founded his own engine business, Daimler Motoren Gesellschaft (DMG).
 With funding from gunpowder maker Max Duttenhofer, industrialist, and banker Kilian von Steiner, and munitions manufacturer :de:Wilhelm Lorenz, Daimler Motoren Gesellschaft was founded 28 November 1890, with Maybach as chief designer.
 Its purpose was the construction of small, high-speed engines for use on land, water, and air transport.
 The three uses were expressed by Daimler in a sketch that became the basis for a logo with a three-pointed star.

-"Pact with the devil"

 From 1882 until 1890, Daimler had resisted making his company into an incorporation or stock company.
 He had seen what happened to too many engineers who had pioneered a capital invention as he had.
-Many of them were forced out of their own companies by stock holders who "knew better" about how to run the company that they had just purchased than the man who created it.
-This is a very common occurrence in the business world.
-It happened to Henry Ford, Ransom Olds, Karl Benz, August Horch, and many others.
+Many of them were forced out of their own companies by stock holders who "knew better" about how to run the company that they had just purchased than the man who founded the company.
+It happened to Henry Ford, Ransom Olds, Karl Benz, and August Horch.

-Many German historians consider this Daimler's "pact with the devil".

 Daimler hated having to incorporate his company.
 Unable to obtain majority control, he sold out and then resigned.
 DMG expanded, but it changed.
 The newcomers, not believing in automobile production, ordered the creation of additional stationary engine building capacity, and considered merging DMG with Otto's Deutz-AG.

-Daimler and Maybach preferred plans to produce automobiles and reacted against Duttenhofer and Lorenz.
-Maybach was denied a seat on the board and on 11 February 1891, he left the business.
-He continued his design work as a freelance in Cannstatt from his own house, with Daimler's support, moving to the closed Hermann Hotel in the autumn of 1892.
-He used its ballroom and winter garden as workshops, employing twelve workers and five apprentices.

-The new company developed the high-speed inline-two Phönix, for which Maybach invented a spray carburettor.
+In 1892, DMG finally sold its first automobile.
+DMG developed the high-speed inline-two Phönix, for which Maybach invented a spray carburettor.
 This was fitted in a singularly ugly car, which entered production in 1895 after a cessation of hostilities between Daimler, Maybach, and the DMG board.